adamrork/paratrin/README.md

 ```

 # Results
-Your results will be at the path passed to `--output_dir`.
+Your results may be found at the directory passed to `--output_dir`.
 Within this directory, you should find one or more Trinity results directories named `basename_trinity_assembly/`, where *basename* is the basename of the data file(s) assembled.
-You will also find a `Paratrin_output/` directory that contains a file named `mode_trinity_commands.txt`, where *mode* is either paired, single, samples, or bam.
+You will also find a `paratrin_output/` directory that contains a file named `mode_trinity_commands.txt`, where *mode* is either paired, single, samples, or bam depending on your assembly strategy.
 This file will contain each Trinity command generated, one per line.
 For example, as written, the example under **Single-end assembly mode** would produce the following directories in `/path/to/single_outdir/`:
 ```
 single_outdir/
   paratrin_output/